 How Do You Get More Money for Your Settlement?

 So, what are the take-home messages for the victim when given this motivation?
 First, you are almost invariably going to maximize the value of your case by filing a lawsuit.
 Otherwise, the adjuster’s incentives are working against you.
 Second, if you will settle the case before filing suit, you need to weaponize the adjuster with information so that the adjuster can document why the case should be valued as high as you believe it should be.
 Sometimes, it is good to offer this additional evidence after settlement negotiations have begun so the adjuster can justify going over the insurer’s initial evaluation of the case.
 Finally, talk to the adjuster in his own language.
 Language such as “You can justify this amount because…” is speaking to the adjuster in a way that satisfies his impediment to raising the settlement offer.

 - How to figure out the settlement value of your case.

 - If you have a serious personal injury case, you are foolish to proceed with a lawyer.
-Too many victim take this route and end up with far less money in their pocket.
-Some of you are going to ignore this advice and try to do it on your own.
+Too many victims take this route and end up with far less money in their pocket.
+Some of you will ignore this advice and try to do it on your own.
 My thinking is that we should weaponize you to screw up your case as little as possible.
 Here is advice on how to proceed without a lawyer.